“sofa group made out of cow dung ” Erlosen, municipality of Hinwil in the Zurich Oberland 1989

 The installation remained in place for 12 weeks until the farmer cleared it away.
 In the meantime, the work had been given the name Dung Sofa.

 Today I know that urban sprawl over agricultural land is an economic mechanism that generates added value locally without labor.
 No reasonable approach can put a stop to the urban sprawl.
-There are other ways to extract value without labor, but the growth of cities, from which wealth is created without local labor due to property rights, is one of the most powerful motors of the economy.
+There are other ways to extract value without labor, but the growth of cities, from which wealth is created without local labor due to property rights, is one of the most powerful motors of economic growth.